SuhangXia/GenForce_Code/README.md

 ```
 blender -b --python sim/marker/4_render.py
 ```
 > Our designed marker patterns are in [marker_pattern](sim/marker/marker_pattern).
-Generated marker images are in [marker](sim/assets/marker)
+Generated marker images are in [marker](sim/assets/marker) after running the code.

 > Can replace the marker patterns with real-world reference tactile images, such as from GelSight, to get realistic deformation.

-### Real-world data collection (if want to deploy in your sensor)
+### Real-world data collection (In real sensors)
-Setup needed: Robot arm (or any 3DoF moving platform), indenters, tactile sensors
+Setup needed: Robot arm (or any 3DoF moving platform), [indenters](sim/assets/indenters/input/stl), tactile sensors

 Step 1.
 Collect the data by referring to the trajectory in our paper.
 If want to use material compensation, force-depth curved needed to be measured.

 Step 2.
 Marker segmentation

-### Our Dataset
+#### Our Dataset

-> To test the genforce model, our dataset and checkpoints can be downloaded from [Dataset](https://emckclac-my.sharepoint.com/:f:/g/personal/k23058530_kcl_ac_uk/ErEtoYdE9ORClPqQitlJi54BskYVqG-okHlEANpyqh2nsA?e=zwOhMs).
-Put the dataset into dataset/, checkpoints into checkpoints/
+> To test the genforce model, our dataset (simulation and real-world) and checkpoints can be downloaded from [Dataset](https://emckclac-my.sharepoint.com/:f:/g/personal/k23058530_kcl_ac_uk/ErEtoYdE9ORClPqQitlJi54BskYVqG-okHlEANpyqh2nsA?e=zwOhMs).
+Download and unzip the dataset into dataset/, checkpoints into checkpoints/.

+> For only training the model, no need to use raw data.

 > All the marker images are saved with np.packbits() to reduce memory cost.
 To see the image use
 ```